Connecting neighbors to nature.

 Welcome to Friends of Holmes Run

-Friends of Holmes Run (FOHR), originally founded in 2013, brings together Fairfax County residents and environmental advocates over shared concerns about the accelerating impact of land use changes, urbanization and climate change on Holmes Run and related tributaries and lakes in the Cameron Run watershed.
+Friends of Holmes Run (FOHR), originally founded in 2013, brings Fairfax County, Falls Church and City of Alexandria residents together with environmental advocates over shared concerns about the accelerating impact of land use changes, urbanization and climate change on Holmes Run and related tributaries and lakes in the Cameron Run watershed.
 Cameron Run drains into the Potomac River.

 Who are the Friends of Holmes Run ?